Oracle Developer Tools for VS Code (SQL and PLSQL)

 This extension enables editing and execution of SQL and PL/SQL for Oracle Database and Oracle Autonomous Database.

 View the Quickstart: Get Started with Oracle and VSCode for details on how to configure, connect and use Oracle Developer Tools for VS Code.
 Questions or feedback about this extension?
-Please post your questions or comments on the Oracle Developer Tools forum.
+Please post your questions, comments, or report issues on the Oracle Developer Tools forum.

-Connect using hostname/port/service name, TNS alias, Easy Connect connection string, connect descriptor, directory server (LDAP) service name, or ODP.NET connection string.
+Connect using hostname/port/service name, aliases in a TNSNAMES.ORA file, Easy Connect connection string, connect descriptor, directory server (LDAP) service name, or ODP.NET connection string.
+Organize connections by folder, workspace or user scopes.
+Choose a default connection to automatically connect when opening many SQL scripts.
+Choose a color to associate a particular connection with a results window.
 Other options include connecting with a proxy user, setting the current schema, and using a login SQL script.
-Choose a default connection to automatically connect when opening many SQL scripts.

 Create and manage Oracle Autonomous Databases